Two celebrations … four decades

 A leap back to the 1960s

-In anticipation of this tasting, I said to friends that someone was bound to bring a bottle from the 1970s – but they didn’t!
+In anticipation of tasting four decades of Burgundy, I said to friends that someone was bound to bring a bottle from the 1970s – but they didn’t!
 Instead, there were two bottles from the 1960s.
 We tend to think of Burgundy as light coloured with low tannins – and therefore perhaps not as ageable as Bordeaux or Barolo.
 Well here was the test: after nearly 50 years in what sort of condition would these wines be?
 And what were the stories behind the bottles?
 Berry’s Mercurey 1966

 was a remarkable survivor, given that it is a ‘simple’ village wine, not a cru of any sort.
 It would have been bottled in the UK, in fact in Basingstoke where Berry Bros now have its offices and outlet shop.
 Pale garnet, medium-plus tertiary nose, dried figs and milk, perfect long tannins, superb sweet palate.
 Bought recently for £6.90 as part of a job lot brought into a wine merchant for resale!
 The second was the type of bottle you might have high expectations for: Mazis-Chambertin Grand Cru, J. Mommessin, 1969